cap-js/docs/advanced/hybrid-testing.md

 2. Deploy HANA data base content:

-    > **TODO: Concept** - Since the HDI container and service key might not exists, it is more convinient to add the bind option to the `cds deploy` command.
+    > **TODO: Concept** - Since the HDI container and service key might not exists, it is more convenient to add the bind option to the `cds deploy` command.
 By this `cds bind` knows not to save the credentials into _default-env.json_ file.
 Without the `--bind` option, it still saved the _default-env.json_ file but should add a deprecation warning that this will be removed in future.

     ```
     cds deploy --to hana --bind